 A push notification that’s not custom made with a special message, emoji or picture will repel your users then attract.
 Generic push notifications feel spammy.
 7 out of 10 times the automatic response to is: ‘Not Now’ or ‘Block’.
 Make a notification that sticks to their memory.

-The following video explains how we help our clients achieve personalisation in their campaigns.
+The following video explains how we help our clients achieve personalization in their campaigns.

 Irrelevant push notifications don’t work.
 In fact, they push your user base to click ‘Unsubscribe’.
 It’s time you put some thoughts behind the when(s), where(s), and why(s) to alert your viewers.
 Blanket campaigns are a strict no-no.

 For example, A user looking to spend a family vacation in Hawaii would prefer to see hotel listings with connected rooms, or entire villas as compared to hostels.
 Another example is that of timely notifications sent by a cab-hailing app to a user who lands in a geography away from home.
 Such practices raise the probability of interaction by as much as 200%.

 Placing the notifications is an important factor that usually gets sidelined.
 In fact placement becomes all the more important to track and register users in different phases of the sales cycle.
 Broadly we can distinguish users on your website in 2 main categories: